usdoj/foia.gov/docs/deployment.md

 integration](https://circleci.com/gh/18F/beta.foia.gov) (CI) as a static application to [Acquia Cloud](https://cloud.acquia.com/).
 Any changes merged to the `develop`, `master`, and staging branches will be vetted by our automated tests and then deployed automatically.
+We use [CircleCI](https://circleci.com/docs/) for our CI solution.

 In the [CI settings](https://circleci.com/gh/18F/beta.foia.gov/edit#env-vars), you must configure the Acquia Cloud git repo as `$GIT_REPO`.
 The CI config runs